-In smartphone applications, the bottom threshold will also υ be programmed and wait for an interrupt signal.
-The Ъ prox threshold bottom should be set to "1" now and the prox_threshold_top cleared by entering a "1" again, since the phone is already next to the user's ear.
-A lower threshold \bigcirc will occur when the phone call is complete and the phone is $\, > \,$ brought away from the user's ear, and the backlight and touchscreen will be turned back on.
-0 www.vishay.com
+In smartphone applications, the bottom threshold will also be programmed and wait for an interrupt signal.
+The prox_threshold_bottom should be set to "1" now and the prox_threshold_top cleared by entering a "1" again, since the phone is already next to the user's ear.
+A lower threshold will occur when the phone call is complete and the phone is brought away from the user's ear, and the backlight and touchscreen will be turned back on.

-For this example, the upper threshold will be set to z 500 counts.
-The lower threshold is set to 400 counts; a value that is higher than the offset but low enough to >0 indicate the removal of the phone from the user's ear.
+For this example, the upper threshold will be set to \geq 500 counts.
+The lower threshold is set to 400 counts; a value that is higher than the offset but low enough to \geq indicate the removal of the phone from the user's ear.

-For technical questions, contact: consumersensors@vishay.com THIS DOCUMENT IS SUBJECT TO CHANGE WITHOUT NOTICE.
+For technical questions, contact: sensorstechsupport@vishay.com THIS DOCUMENT IS SUBJECT TO CHANGE WITHOUT NOTICE.
 THE PRODUCTS DESCRIBED HEREIN AND THIS DOCUMENT